ucsb-cs8/f19/_lecture/lec09.md

 | `end` | The number you stop counting at, plus 1.
 For example, writing `3` means `range()` will only return up to `2` at the most, and writing `10` means `range()` will only return up to `9` at the most.
 (You must specify an end value.
 Otherwise, you'll get a nasty `TypeError`.) | no | N/A |
 | `step` | How many numbers you count by from the start value to the end value.
 Remember how, when you were younger, you used to count by 2's and 3's and 5's and whatnot?
 You might've even made a game out of it.
 2, 4, 6, 8, 10, and so on until you got tired.
 Same thing in `range()`. | yes | `1` |

-# On to the main course
+# Messing around with strings (or, the main course)

 ## String indexing and iteration